Olympus E-P5 vs E-PL8

 Both the E-P5 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
-The E-PL8 was replaced by the Olympus E-PL9, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the E-PL8 was followed by the Olympus E-PL9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Which of the two cameras – the Olympus E-P5 or the Olympus E-PL8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus PEN E-P5: